Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 **VSTS**

-Advantages include config as code, parallel processing (fan out and fan in), and the ability to test and debug the process locally.
+Advantages include configuration as code, parallel processing (fan out and fan in), and the ability to test and debug the process locally.

 ```YAML
 steps: